dbl-works/code-challenge-nextjs/README.md

 You may assume, that a colleague will do any backend changes and thus pretend it works as expected.
 For missing functionality, explain to what and why you would need.
 Bonus point if you can do small adjustments yourself.

 ## Deliverables

-* A video of your screen recording where you guide us through you doing the challenge (unlisted YouTube, Loom, .. any platform from where we can stream the video works).
+- A video of your screen recording where you guide us through you doing the challenge (unlisted YouTube, Loom, .. any platform from where we can stream the video works).
 This means, you record yourself, while you solve the challenge.
-* Do not push a public fork with your solution, instead keep it unlinked to the original repo or make it private (if private, please invite @swiknaba, @arechsteiner, and @michaelmikh)
+- Do not push a public fork with your solution, instead keep it unlinked to the original repo or make it private (if private, please invite @swiknaba, @arechsteiner, @michaelmikh, and @vbykanov)

 ## Getting Started